-Eagene leaned back in his chair, and smoked with his eyes negligently turned on the informer, and his pen ready to reduce him to more writing.
+Eugene leaned back in his chair, and smoked with his eyes negligently turned on the informer, and his pen ready to reduce him to more writing.
 Lightwood also smoked, with his eyes negligently turned on the informer.
 "Now let me be took down again," said Riderhood, when he had turned the drowned cap over and under, and had brushed it the wrong way (if it had a right way) with his sleeve.
 "I give information that the man that done the Harmon Murder is Gaffer Hexam, the man that found the body.
-The hand of Jesse Hexam, commonly called Gaffer on the river and along Foure a little bit fast.
-I'm going to earn from shore, is the hand that done that deed.
+The hand of Jesse Hexam, commonly called Gaffer on the river and along shore, is the hand that done that deed.
 His hand and no other."
-The two friends glanced at one another with "Tell us on what grounds you make this accusation," said Mortimer Lightwood.
+The two friends glanced at one another with more serious faces than they had shown yet.
+"Tell us on what grounds you make this accusation," said Mortimer Lightwood.
 "On the grounds," answered Riderhood, wiping his face with his sleeve, "that I was Gaffer's pardner, and suspected of him many a long day and many a dark night.
 On the grounds that I knowed his ways.
-On the grounds that I broke the pardnership because I see the danger; which I warn you his daughter may tell you another story about that, for any think I can say, but you know what it'll be worth, for she'd tell you lies, the world round and the heavens broad, to save her father.
-On the grounds that it's well understood along the caus'ays and the stairs that he On the grounds that he's fell off from, because he done it.
+On the grounds that I broke the pardnership because I see the danger; which I warn you his daughter may tell you another story about that, for anythink I can say, but you know what it'll be worth, for she'd tell you lies, the world round and the heavens broad, to save her father.
+On the grounds that it's well understood along the cause'ays and the stairs that he done it.
+On the grounds that he's fell off from, because he done it.
 On the grounds that I will swear he done it.
 On the grounds that you may take me where you will, and get me sworn to it.
 I don't want to back out of the consequences.
 I have made up my mind.
-Take me any wheres."
-"All this is nothing," said Lightwood "Nothing?" repeated Riderhood, indignantly and amazedly.
+Take me anywheres."
+"All this is nothing," said Lightwood.

+"Nothing?" repeated Riderhood, indignantly and amazedly.

 "Merely nothing.
-It goes to no more than that you suspect this man of the crime may do so with some reason, or you may do so with no reason, but he can not be convicted on your suspicion.

-"Haven't I said - I appeal to the Tother Governor as my witness-haven't I said from the first minute that I opened my mouth in this here world-without-end-everlasting chair" (he evidently used that form of words as pext in force to an affidavit), "that I was willing to swear that he done it?
+It goes to no more than that you suspect this man of the crime.
+You may do so with some reason, or you may do so with no reason, but he cannot be convicted on your suspicion."
+"Haven't I said - I appeal to the T'other Governor as my witness - haven't I said from the first minute that I opened my mouth in this here worldwithout-end-everlasting chair" (he evidently used that form of words as next in force to an affidavit), "that I was willing to swear that he done it?
 Haven't I said, Take me and get me sworn to it?
 Don't I say so now?
-You won't deny it, Lawyer Lightwood?" your suspicion, and I tell you it is not enough ing in it, for meaning it has none, but because to swear to your suspicion."
+You won't deny it, Lawyer Lightwood?"
+"Surely not; but you only offer to swear to your suspicion, and I tell you it is not enough to swear to your suspicion."
 "Not enough, ain't it, Lawyer Lightwood?" he cautiously demanded.